sxergiu/LostKnight/README.md

  ![Enemy](./assets/Screenshot_2.png)

 - **Game Flow**: Simple Menu, 5 chained levels and a credit scene.
-Here are 2 images from levels 3 and 4, respectively.
+    Starting from a simpler, tutorial level The Lost Knight advances into more dangerous territories with diverse scenery.
+    In the second level he escapes The Underground Tomb, climbing atop The Church, only to get thrown back underground in the third level.
   ![Level3](./assets/cave.png)
+    After climbing out of The Caves and reaching The Snow Mountains, The Knight becomes cornered in The Dark Castle, having to escape the Darkling that have been standing in his way all his journey.
   ![Level4](./assets/castle.png)

 ## Installation